paulinegilg/caradoc/docs/en/gdpr/brief-history-of-personal-data-protection.md

 The GDPR (General Data Protection Regulation) is the European regulation on data protection.

 The GDPR came into operation on May 25, 2018 and is since in effect.

+## Digital Services Act (2022)

+The aim of the DSA is to update the EU's legal framework, in particular by modernizing the e-commerce laws.
+It regulates AI, money and digital platforms to enable players to innovate and develop, and to provide better security for the users.